moalamri/vscode-inline-fold/README.md

 ### Notes
 * Use settings UI to configure the extension (better for regex escaping).
 * If the extension doesn't work, then check for your language id, you can add it from the settings under `inlineFold.supportedLanguages` using the specific language Id.
+* You can set a keyboard shortcut to toggle the folding on and off.
+Search for "Inline Fold" in the commands panel, then click the gear icon and set the desired keybinding.

 Current default language Ids (see [here](https://code.visualstudio.com/docs/languages/identifiers#_known-language-identifiers) for more):
 - `vue`